 It was 1984, when Shaw Islanders, Inc., hired the multi-talented Bill Munich of Brown Well Drilling to drill for water.
 He had drilled many successful private wells on Shaw Island and now there were hopes of one for the 100% member-funded Community Building.
 I don't remember how many feet he drilled, but Bill not only struck water but with great force out gushed an artesian.
 He was working alone that day so it was quite a challenge for him to cap.

-Also answering the alarm from the landing was retired attorney, Leon Fonnesbeck, long time trustee of OPALCO, a volunteer who mowed the cemetery, the Shaw Park and the community "corner" with his big Gravely, and not least, planter of the large apple orchard at the present day Shaun Hansen place.
+Also answering the alarm from the landing was the retired attorney, Leon Fonnesbeck, a longtime trustee of OPALCO, a volunteer who mowed the cemetery, the Shaw Park and the community "corner" with his big Gravely, and not least, planter of the large apple orchard at the present day Shaun Hansen place.
 Ironically, Leon gardened all his Shaw Island years with a scant supply of water from his own well.